tim-kornish-cloud/dbt-snowflake-airflow/READDME.md

 3) running tests

-1. run any test in current directory
+run any test in current directory

 ```code
 dbt test
 ```

+## current issue running Dag in airflow

+since my main computer wsl doesn't work due the use having whitespace, I'm trying to run this on windows, which does not work for airflow.
+Everything else connecting to snowflake works so far.

+Going to set a new user on computer for developing in wsl2-ubuntu